Looshaus: History

 Emanuel Aufricht and Leopold Goldman, the owners of Goldman & Salatsch, a men's clothing company with an upper-class clientele, held a design competition for a building to house their sales, manufacturing, and office functions as well as Goldman's private apartment.
 The competition failed to produce a design that satisfied them, so in 1909 they gave the commission to Adolf Loos, who had been invited to submit a design but had not done so.
 The building was constructed by Pittel+Brausewetter, with Ernst Epstein as construction manager.
 However, although the city had accepted the plans, in 1910 the unornamented upper storeys caused a scandal; construction was permitted to proceed only after Loos added window boxes with flowers to mitigate what one of many insulting articles in the press called their "inappropriate nakedness", and defended his design in a public meeting.
 It was finally completed in 1912.
-Reportedly, Emperor Franz Joseph disliked the Looshaus so much that he ordered the curtains on the windows of the Hofburg facing the square to remain closed.
+Reportedly, Emperor Franz Joseph disliked the Looshaus so much that he ordered the curtains on the windows of the Hofburg Palace facing the square to remain closed.
+Before window boxes were added, one newspaper described the building as a "dung heap".
+Loos defended his design in a series of public lectures.